Richard Carrier: Tacitus passage and "Chrestians" claim

 Carrier writes that the early reference to Christ in the Roman historian Tacitus was a Christian interpolation.
 He also claims that Tacitus intended to refer to "Chrestians" as a separate religious group unaffiliated with Christianity.
 However, scholars have rejected this counter-consensus thesis.

 Willem Blom argues that Carrier's thesis relies on unconvincing silences and mistaken understandings of the 1st and 2nd centuries.
 He notes that the consensus view is that the passage is not an interpolation.

 Classicist Margaret Williams argues that Carrier's thesis is outdated and not supported on textual grounds.
 She notes there is no evidence that this non-Christian group ever existed, leading classical scholars to dismiss the claim.
 Williams also reports that in a recent assessment by latinists on the Tacitus passage, they unanimously deemed the passage authentic.
 She emphasizes that no serious Tacitean scholar believes it to be an interpolation.

-Bayesian priors re-evaluation
+Bayesian priors and calculations

-Gregor et al. observed flaws in Carrier's methodology and resulting Bayesian calculations, namely that Carrier used 14 people from before the 10th century BC (from the distant past) to calculate the probability of Jesus existing and not existing.
-His selection of personages influenced his probability of historicity of Jesus to be 33% at best (a fortiori).
-However, when Gregor's team used 33 personages from after the 10th century BC (more recent time period) along with the date they were depicted as living, they observed that most were actually historical.
-This update significantly alters the probability of historicity of Jesus to be 99% at best (a fortiori).
+Gregor et al., with backgrounds in statistics and classical Roman literature, observed flaws in Carrier's methodology and Bayesian calculations, namely that he used 14 people from before the 10th century BCE to calculate the probability of Jesus' existence.
+This selection influenced his probability of historicity of Jesus to be 33% at best (a fortiori).
+When Gregor's team used 33 people from after the 10th century BCE along with when they lived, they found that most were historical.
+A fortiori, this alters the probability of the historicity of Jesus to 99%.
+Further research, increased the number of samples of raglan heroes being historical instead of mythical, increasing even further probability of Jesus being historical.